-1.3.3 A lower bound on the complexity of testing k-monomials
+1.3.3 A Lower Bound on the Complexity of Testing k-Monomials

-In contrast to the foregoing results, which refer to testing monomials of unbounded or bounded arity (resp., linear subspaces of unbounded or bounded co-dimension), we show that, for every $k \ge 2$, testing k-monomials (resp., linear subspaces of co-dimension exactly k), has higher complexity, where all results refer to one-sided error testing.
-The lower bound is proved by showing that no algorithm of query complexity $q = o(\log n/\log \log n)$ can always accept any 2-monomial, and yet reject a random 1-monomial with probability at least 1/2.
+In contrast to the foregoing results, which refer to testing monomials of unbounded or bounded arity (resp., linear subspaces of unbounded or bounded co-dimension), we show that, for every $k \geq 2$, testing k-monomials (resp., linear subspaces of co-dimension exactly k), has higher complexity, where all results refer to one-sided error testing.
+The lower bound is proved by showing that no algorithm of query complexity $q = o(\log n/\log\log n)$ can always accept any 2-monomial, and yet reject a random 1-monomial with probability at least 1/2.
 (Note that any 1-monomial is at distance 1/4 from the set of 2-monomials.)